-- 31 The session was closed by the administrator through a "destroy" request; - 32 The session was closed by the administrator through JMX; - 33, 34 An unexpected error occurred on the Server while the session was in activity; - 35 The Metadata Adapter does not allow more than one session for the current user and has requested the closure of the current session upon opening of a new session for the same user by some client; - 40 A manual rebind to the same session has been performed by some client; - a different code value is possible and signals an unexpected cause; - a missing code (i.e. the second syntax case) signals that the cause could not be determined.
+- 31 The session was closed (possibly by the administrator) through a "destroy" request; - 32 The session was closed by the administrator through JMX; - 2 33, 34 An unexpected error occurred on the Server while the session was in activity; - 35 The Metadata Adapter does not allow more than one session for the current user and has requested the closure of the current session upon opening of a new session for the same user by some client; - 2 40 A manual rebind to the same session has been performed by some client; - 48 The maximum session duration configured on the Server has been reached.
+This is only meant as a way to refresh the session (for instance, to force a different association in a clustering scenario), hence the client should recover by opening a new session immediately. - <= 0 The session was closed (possibly by the administrator) through a "destroy" request and this code was supplied as a custom cause code; - 2 a different code value is possible and signals an unexpected cause; - 2 a missing code (i.e. the second syntax case) signals that the cause could not be determined.